 Don't include deductible interest and taxes, any amount deductible by a tenant-stockholder in connection with cooperative housing, the cost of buying or improving a house, principal payments on a mortgage, or depreciation on the house.
-Also, don't include the cost of domestic labor, pay television, or the cost of buying furniture or accessories.
+Also, don't include the cost of domestic labor, pay television, or buying furniture or accessories.